 lookupTag is an optional parameter.
-If it is returned, it means that there are more matching receipts, that can be retrieved by calling this function again with this tag as an input parameter.
+If the returned value is not 0, it means that there are more matching receipts, that can be retrieved by calling this function again with this tag as an input parameter.

 ids is an array of the Work Order receipt ids that match the input criteria from the corresponding call to workOrderReceiptLookUp.